cjessett/freediveca/content/courses/surf-survival.md

 ---
 title: "Surf Survival"
 order: 3
 description: "Learn how to apply the breathing, mental, and training techniques used by top level freedivers to sudden and long breath holds.
-Being able to manage stress through a deeper awareness of your body/mind will help you remain calm and conserve oxygen during a wipeout."
+This course will improve your breathing, safely train your breath hold in the water, help you recover faster, and deal with hold downs with more confidence."
 duration: "4 hours"
 type: "course"
 image: "/images/surf.jpg"